docusealco/docuseal/docs/embedding/form-builder-vue.md

     "default": true,
     "description": "Set `false` to now show the fields list on the right.
 Fields list is displayed by default."
   },
+  "with-fields-detection": {
+    "type": "boolean",
+    "required": false,
+    "default": false,
+    "description": "Display a button to automatically detect and add fields to the document with AI."
+  },
   "with-field-placeholder": {
     "type": "boolean",
     "required": false,